promise/readme/README.md

 🗣 Commented on #239 in countr/countr
 ✨ Pushed 1 commit to project-blurple/bot-icon-sync
 ✅ Merged PR #10 in project-blurple/bot-icon-sync
-✨ Pushed 1 commit to project-blurple/bot-icon-sync
-✅ Merged PR #9 in project-blurple/bot-icon-sync
-✅ Merged PR #94 in biaw/phone
-✨ Pushed 1 commit to biaw/phone
 ```

 ## Repositories I maintain